RIT Tigers men's ice hockey: NCAA Division I

 The Tigers moved into the 4,300-seat Gene Polisseni Center for the 2014–15 season.
 Their first season in the Polisseni Center saw the Tigers finish with a 20–15–5 overall record.
 They played in the Mariucci classic, losing both games against number-9-ranked Massachusetts–Lowell and number-8-ranked Minnesota.
 In the playoffs, they swept the Air Force Falcons in the second round after receiving a bye in the first round.
 The Tigers went on to defeat Canisius in the semifinals of the AHA Tournament by a score of 2–1 and the Meryhurst Lakers in the championship game by a score of 5–1 to win the Atlantic Hockey championship and advance to the NCAA Division I tournament for the second time in program history.
-The Tigers knocked off the Minnesota State Mavericks in the first round of the NCAA tournament 2–1, becoming the first #16 seed to defeat the top overall seed since the 16-team format was implemented in 2003.
+The Tigers knocked off the Minnesota State Mavericks in the first round of the NCAA tournament 2–1, becoming the first No. 16 seed to defeat the top overall seed since the 16-team format was implemented in 2003.
 There would be no repeat, however, of the 2009–2010 run to the Frozen Four as the Tigers fell to the University of Nebraska Omaha Mavericks in the following round by a score of 4–0, ending their playoff run.
 In the 2015–16 season, the Tigers lost home ice in the first round to Mercyhurst as they were swept in their last two games of the regular season on home ice; however, the Tigers returned the favor in the postseason by sweeping the Lakers on the road.
 The Tigers once again were in the AHA tournament and faced the Air Force Falcons once again.
 The Tigers trailed 1–0 heading into the third and it would appear that they were headed to another shutout loss, but Andrew Miller scored with under 3 minutes left in the third to even the score.
 In overtime, the Tigers completed their comeback winning 2–1.
 The Tigers would then claim the Atlantic Hockey championship once again, convincingly defeating the Robert Morris Colonials by a score of 7–4, to advance to the NCAA Division 1 tournament for the second consecutive season.
 The team's playoff run ended in the first round of the east regional in Albany, New York by the first-ranked Quinnipiac Bobcats by a score of 4–0.
 The 2016–2017 season was a down year for the Tigers as they flirted with the .500 mark within their conference and were unable to defeat any non-conference teams.
 They faced Niagara in the first round of the playoffs losing a close one 5–4 in game 1 but shutting them out 5–0 in game 2 setting the stage for the deciding game 3.
 They were unable to complete the comeback as the Purple Eagles ended the Tigers' season winning 4–1.